JacksonCampolattaro/python-raytracing/README.md

 Pixels are done using a pool of threads, but each row is done in sequence.
 The progress indicator tells how many rows have been completed.
+When the program finishes, it will display the image in a window and save a jpeg to the `images` directory (named after the time it was created).